MrLar/AzurLaneData/docs/equips/fomulas.md

 ## Guns

-These are the theorized values for each gun type:
+These are the theorized/averaged values for each gun type:

 - DD, CL, CA, CB guns: Roughly \\(0.3s\\)
 - BB Guns: Roughly \\(0.2s\\)
 - All other: Assumed to be \\(0s\\)

+In reality absolute cooldown is much more complicated and may vary.

 # Volley Time